zheden/GravityExplorer/README.md

 GravityExplorer
 ===============

 AR project made with OpenCV and OpenGL.
-Exploring gravitation forces by simulating interaction between satellite and planets.
+Visualizes gravitation forces and simulates interaction between satellite and planets.
 Positions of planets are controlled using markers.